noir-lang/noir-bignum/README.md

     pub limbs: [Field; N],
 }
 ```
 - `N` is the number of limbs needed to represent the number.
-Each limb is a `Field`, which contains max 120 bits (a field has 254 bits)
+Each limb is a `Field`, which contains max 120 bits.
+The field type has 254 bits of space and by only using 120 bits, there is space for multiplications and additions without overflowing.
 - `MOD_BITS` is the number of bits needed to represent the modulus.
-- `Params` is a parameterset (`BigNumParams`) associated with the big number.
+- `Params` is a parameter set (`BigNumParams`) associated with the big number.
 More information below.

 The actual value of a BigNum can be calculated by multiplying each limb by an increasing power of $2^{120}$.
 For example `[1,20,300]` represents $1 \cdot 2^{120\cdot0} + 20 \cdot 2^{120 \cdot 1} + 300 \cdot 2^{120 \cdot 2}$.
 We say that the BigNum is represented in radix- $2^{120}$.